suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

----
-lab:
-    title: 'Use Conversational Language Understanding with Language Studio'
----

-# Use Conversational Language Understanding with Language Studio
+# Module 08: Use Conversational Language Understanding with Language Studio

+## Lab overview
 Increasingly, we expect computers to be able to use AI to understand natural language commands, either spoken or typed.
 For example, you might want a home automation system to control devices in your home by using voice commands such as “switch on the light” or “put the fan on.”
 AI-powered devices can understand these commands and take appropriate action.

 In this exercise, you will use Language Studio to create and test a project that sends instructions to devices such as lights or fans.
 You’ll use the capabilities of the Conversational Language Understanding service to configure your project.

+## Lab objectives

+In this lab, you will perform:

+- Create a *Language* resource
+- Create a Conversational Language Understanding App
+- Create intents, utterances, and entities
+- Train the model
+- Deploy and test the model

+## Estimated timing: 30 minutes

-## Create a *Language* resource
+## Task 1: Create a *Language* resource

 You can use many Azure AI Language features with either a **Language** or **Azure AI services** resource.
 There are some instances where only a Language resource can be used.
 For the exercise below, we will use a **Language** resource.
 If you haven't already done so, create a **Language** resource in your Azure subscription.